OpenCloudOS/nettrace/README.md

-    --diag-keep      don't quit when abnormal packet found --hooks          print netfilter hooks if dropping by netfilter --drop           skb drop monitor mode, for replace of 'droptrace' --sock           enable 'sock' mode
+    --diag-keep      don't quit when abnormal packet found --hooks          print netfilter hooks if dropping by netfilter --drop           skb drop monitor mode, for replace of 'droptrace' --drop-stack     print the kernel function call stack of kfree_skb --sock           enable 'sock' mode
     --monitor        enable 'monitor' mode
-    --drop-stack     print the kernel function call stack of kfree_skb --min-latency       the minial time to live of the skb --trace-stack    print call stack for traces or group
+    --pkt-fixed      set this option if you are sure the target packet is not NATed to get better performance --trace-stack    print call stack for traces or group

     -v               show log information